DiegoRaC14/Applied-statistics/README.md

     -
 ## 📌 Notes

-Every dataset used is public and were obtained from free repositories.
+Every dataset used is public and was obtained from free repositories.
+Most of them were

 ## 🎖️ Conclusions

-This repository contains different topics, which were useful during my process of getting deeper into the wonderful Data Science world.
+This repository contains different topics, which were useful during my process of getting deeper understanding crucial concepts of statistics.
+Besides, every project was created considering a real-scenario.

 ## 📎 Related work